|

 This change can be enough to affect the accuracy of precision detectors, but it can be easily compensated by building a reference capacitor in air with materials similar to the sense capacitor’s and using a balanced bridge detector.

-Long-term stability of materials is also a concern for very sensitive applications.
+Stability with time Long-term stability of materials is also a concern for very sensitive applications.
 Standard bronze meter bars changed in length by 2 ppm in 52-year period.
 Hard metals like stainless steel and iridium are stable, while light alloys like aluminum are considerably worse.

-Metals have insignificant water absorption and chemical absorption.
+Stability with humidity Metals have insignificant water absorption and chemical absorption.
 Most insulators, however, expand with humidity.
 Glass, TFE (Teflon™), polyimide (Kapton™), or mica are good choices for humidity-stable insulators.